 You might encounter issues when setting up custom SSO environments.
 For example, when setting up SSO with Windows Native Authentication and Active Directory, or with SiteMinder.

-For more information, see article ID 1284399.1 on My Oracle Support at:
+For more information, see article IDs 1287479.1 and 1274953.1 on My Oracle Support https://support.oracle.com

-https://support.oracle.com